 In what many felt was a major contributing factor to the downfall of the Nordiques and their glory days, Hunter and goaltender Clint Malarchuk were traded to the Washington Capitals on Jun.
 13, 1987 in exchange for Alan Haworth, Gaetan Duchesne, and the Capitals top pick in the 1987 NHL Entry Draft.
 The trade actually came on the same day as the Draft, and the Nordiques utilized the corresponding 15th overall pick to select arguably the greatest player in the franchise’s history, Joe Sakic.
 A huge win and loss for the Nordiques all in one shot, as there was truly no replacing Hunter’s character no matter what the return may have been.

 Hunter’s totals with Quebec came out to 523 regular season games, in which he scored 140 goals, 318 assists and 458 points.
 He was pretty much halfway to 1,000 points, and had done so in seven years.
 Separately, Hunter’s penalty minute totals from his Quebec years are rather staggering – they came out to 1,545 minutes.
-Yet again he was at a halfway point, but this time to the 3,000 minutes mark for penalties.
+Yet again he was at a halfway point, but this time to the 3,000-minutes mark for penalties.

 The Capitals, on the other hand, had acquired a centerman who kept their middle situated for almost a dozen more seasons.
 From the 1987-88 season until the trade deadline of the 1998-99 season, Hunter was one of the best and most beloved Capitals.
-With star power in the likes of Peter Bondra, Adam Oates, and Olaf Kolzig, he was one of the players that kept the Washington organization relevant throughout the 1990s.
+With star power in the likes of Peter Bondra, Adam Oates, and Olaf Kolzig, Hunter was one of the players that kept the Washington organization relevant throughout the 1990s.

-A look at Hunter’s numbers with the Capitals saw him tie his personal career high of 79 points in a season when he did so again during the 1992-93 campaign, off of 20 goals and 59 assists.
+A look at his numbers with the Capitals saw him tie his personal career high of 79 points in a season when he did so again during the 1992-93 campaign, off of 20 goals and 59 assists.
 Those same 59 helpers became a career high as well.
 The 28 goals that Hunter scored as a Capital during the 1991-92 season equaled his highest in a season (he also scored 28 during the 1985-86 season with the Nordiques).

 Although Hunter’s playing time and scoring diminished with age, his penalty minutes still never went below 100 in a given season.
-He maintained his in-your-face play and was arguably the Capitals best two-way center well into his 30s.
+He maintained his in-your-face style of play and was arguably the Capitals best two-way center well into his 30s.

 Close but No Cigar

 Hunter gave it his all to bring a Stanley Cup championship to the Capitals – he truly did.
 No matter his heroics (and antics) both in the regular season and playoffs, the trophy was one that evaded him for all of his years as a player.
-Oddly enough, both of Hunter’s brothers to have played in the NHL – Dave and Mark – each have their name inscribed on Lord Stanley at least once.
+Oddly enough, both of Hunter’s brothers that played in the NHL – Dave and Mark – each have their name inscribed on Lord Stanley at least once.

 Dale and the Capitals did however come close.